NAUM ESTEVEZ IS HERE FOR YOU, WHEN YOU NEED IT MOST

 The Law Offices of Naum Estevez, PLLC is located in Northern Virginia and can help you deal with any type of Manassas family law issue you may have.
 Manassas Divorce attorney Robert Dellinger recently joined the law firm as the head of the company’s family law practice.
 With more than 10 years of experience, Mr. Dellinger practices family law and can help with a legal issue regarding family law matters including divorce mediation, custody and visitation, military divorce, divorce custody, equitable distribution, legal separation, alternate dispute resolution, and legal forms such as a prenuptial agreement.
 As a senior associate at Naum Estevez, Mr. Dellinger can provide legal representation for a Virginia divorce throughout Prince William County, Northern Virginia, and is currently representing clients in Manassas, Fairfax, Arlington, Alexandria and other nearby cities in Virginia.
 Be sure to check out Mr. Dellinger’s reviews on Super Lawyers and Avvo.

 Naum Estevez is committed to delivering the highest qualify legal representation for all of their clients with a high level of integrity and commitment in all areas of law.
 In addition to being top rated Manassas VA divorce lawyers, we also practice criminal defense law and personal injury legal advice including wrongful death, help with workers compensation, traffic tickets, traffic violations including felony speeding tickets, estate planning, DUI representation, domestic violence, and more.
 Each member of our team believes they are responsible for protecting their client’s future.
-Contact the VA divorce lawyers today to schedule your free consultation.
+Contact the VA divorce lawyers today to schedule your consultation.